siminsadanandan/perf-infra-ami-packer-terraform/README.md

 *Note the current deployment don't have option to store any logs to a persistent store like s3/nfs etc.*

+> Build timing for packer image creation and making in available in the 2 AZ is around 8 min.

 ### Packer scripts for AMI creation

 Run the AMI *build.sh* script from packer folder which refer the main build file *perf_ubuntu_docker_ami.pkr.hcl*.
 This will build an Ubuntu 22 based image along with some system monitoring tools like htop, nmon, net-tools etc. The image also have docker CE and other pre requisite installed through the script *prereq_install.sh*.
 As part of this image building we also apply required OS level tunings for load generator using script *perf_tunings.sh*.

 Once the image is created it will be available only in the region you have build it.
 If you want to make the image available in other regions then you want to add the required region in the list item under variable *_ami_regions_* in the main build script *perf_ubuntu_docker_ami.pkr.hcl*.

-*Note AWS AMI image will incur some storage cost
+> AWS AMI image will incur some storage cost

 ### Terraform AWS infrastructure creation code